 The Pasadena Area Community College District (the “District”) is committed to supporting all of its students, irrespective of immigration status, who seek to receive a quality education.
 We understand that the actual and perceived threats of immigration enforcement proceedings against our community’s undocumented students and their families could adversely affect our students’ sense of well-being and ability to learn.
 That is why the District is focused on addressing these concerns with the primary focus of creating a supportive environment for all members of its diverse student body.

 Federal immigration enforcement officials who seek to apprehend and remove/deport individuals unlawfully present in the United States are most often officers of U.S. Immigration and Customs Enforcement (ICE), who are part of the agency’s Enforcement and Removal Operations (ERO).
 U.S. Customs and Border Protection (CBP) officers could also seek to apprehend and remove individuals found on College grounds.
 These ICE and CBP officers work for the Department of Homeland Security (DHS) and they are typically acting on civil, not criminal, authority.
-The warrants these officers carry to apprehend individuals are generally administrative warrants that do not authorize these federal immigration enforcement officials to enter limited access areas, such as areas that are locked or require a keycard for access.
-However, warrants issued in a criminal proceeding, immigration related, or not, will require providing access to limited access areas.
+The warrants these officers carry to apprehend individuals are generally administrative arrest warrants that do not authorize these federal immigration enforcement officials to enter or search limited access areas, such as areas that are under lock and key or require a an electronic keycard for access, or labelled “authorized personnel.”
+This includes classrooms where only registered students receive instruction or where a student or faculty ID is require to access.

+C. However, warrants issued in a criminal proceeding, immigration related, or not, will require providing access to limited access areas.

-As a result, the District has developed the following guidelines for all District faculty, staff, administrators, and students to follow if federal immigration enforcement officials, such as ICE agents, were to seek access to District facilities or request student records/information.
+D. As a result, the District has developed the following guidelines for all District faculty, staff, administrators, and students to follow if federal immigration enforcement officials, such as ICE agents, were to seek access to District facilities or request student records/information.
 The guidelines not only apply to all District personnel and students at the main campus, but also to PCC’s Foothill Campus (formerly the Community Education Center), PCC at Rosemead, PCC at John Muir High School, and the Pasadena City College Child Development Center (CDC).

 ICE and CBP officers may appear on campus for reasons unrelated to apprehending and removing an individual they believe is unlawfully present in the United States.
 For example, many international students participate in the U.S. State Department’s Student and Exchange Visitor Program (SEVP).
 The District is required to report certain information about SEVP students to ICE, and ICE may come to our facilities and grounds to meet with SEVP students and /or District staff that have responsibilities under the SEVP.
 ICE and CBP may also come on campus in connection with regulations that do not involve alleged immigration violations.